Skip to Main Content

 Hua Hin has always occupied an unusual position in Thailand's resort geography.
 For decades, it was the domestic retreat of Bangkok's middle and upper classes, a royal-adjacent town with a slower tempo than Phuket or Koh Samui and none of those islands' high-season chaos.
 International travelers largely passed it by, relying on the overnight train or a four-hour coach journey to get there.
 The shift came with regular air service: four daily flights now connect Bangkok to Hua Hin Airport (HHQ), compressing what was once a half-day commitment into a short domestic hop.
 That accessibility change repositioned the town within Thailand's premium resort circuit without fundamentally altering its character.

-Anantara Hua Hin Resort & Spa sits on Phet Kasem Road at the edge of that Gulf of Thailand shoreline, and its physical relationship with the water is the first thing that registers.
+Anantara Hua Hin Resort & Spa sits on Phet Kasem Road at the edge of that Gulf of Thailand shoreline.
 The property's oceanside orientation means that the turquoise surface of the Gulf appears as a constant backdrop, visible from most guest rooms.
 In a region where resorts often compete on pool architecture or jungle density, the direct sea framing here is a deliberate compositional choice.
 The resort earned 95 points in the 2026 La Liste Leading Hotels ranking, a score that places it within a competitive set defined by properties like Amanpuri in Phuket and Six Senses Yao Noi in Phang Nga, though those operate at notably smaller scales and with different design philosophies.

 Room Architecture and the Logic of the Gradation